gschmutz/kafka-workshop/12a-using-kafka-streams-from-springboot/README.md

-# Using Kafka Streams from Spring Boot
+# Using Kafka Streams from Spring Boot for Stream Analytics

 In this workshop we will learn how to process messages using the [KafkaStreams](https://kafka.apache.org/documentation/streams/) library from Spring Boot.